SM41ldRag0n/mod-to-bypass-ssl-flutter-SM41ldRag0n/README.md

 # mod-to-bypass-ssl-flutter-SM41ldRag0n
-Flutter SSL pinning bypass using mod installed app and iphone
+A other way Flutter SSL pinning bypass

 This is a tip to Bypass SSL Pinning for:
-- A Iphone Jailbreak
+- A Iphone Jailbreak or APK
 - A Flutter App Mobile
 - A Api Server accept all request to it (if not, you have to export cert from app)
 - Localtunnel